sgpearse/VAPOR-Sphinx/sphinx/usage.rst

 In the figure above, we can see that our transfer function is operating on the variable P.  The user has chosen to operated on the range -1314.76 to 1268.32.
 All values of P less than 1314.76 are colored deep blue.
 The coloration transitions into red at the high end of the PDF, until becoming saturated at values of 1268.32 and higher.

+.. _controllingColor:

+Controlling Color
+"""""""""""""""""

+By default, all renderers use a color map called CoolWarm.
+This color map is arbitrary, and may not suit your needs.
+Vapor bundles several other color maps that can be loaded with the "Load TF" button at the top of the tab.

-We can skew the color distribution being applied to P's PDF by right-clicking on the Colorbar, and clicking "New Color Control Point."
+The distribution of your color map can be skewed by right-clicking on the Colorbar, and clicking "New Color Control Point."
+These control points will allow us to drag color points back and forth along the color bar.

 .. figure:: colorControlPoint.gif
     :align: center